jspecify/jspecify/docs/docs/spec.md

 >         without including `null`.
 (This is equivalent to `String MINUS_NULL`.)
 >     -   The type-variable usage `T NO_CHANGE` includes exactly the members of
 >         the type argument substituted in for `T`: If `null` was a member of
->         the type argument, then it's a member of `T NO_CHANGE`.
+>         the type argument, then it is a member of `T NO_CHANGE`.
 If it was not
 >         a member of the type argument, then it is not a member of `T
 >         NO_CHANGE`.
 > -   `UNSPECIFIED`: This is the operator produced by "completely unannotated